bharathkumarms525/readyassist/README.md

 Yes!
 We offer a diverse range of seat covers, including custom-fit options that are tailored to your vehicle's make and model, ensuring a precise fit and a refined finish.

 #### When will my order be delivered & how long does the installation take?
 Your seat covers will be delivered within 72 hours, with installation completed in the same timeframe.
+After confirming your order, our manufacturing team custom-produces your seat covers to exact specifications, which typically takes 48-72 hours.
+Once manufactured, the seat covers are delivered to your location and installed by our professional technicians.
+The entire process from order confirmation to installation completion is designed to be completed within 72 hours, ensuring you receive your custom-fitted seat covers in a timely manner without compromising on quality.
 The installation process typically takes 2-3 hours, depending on your vehicle type, with slots available daily from 8 AM to 8 PM.

 #### What's included in the product package & can I track my order?
 Your package includes one set of the selected superior-quality seat covers, headrests for added comfort, and a one-year free RSA Freedom Plan.
 Once your order is placed, you can easily track it through our app or website.